gurdaspuriya/query_intent/README.md

                                          --output_file <Path to the output file, to write importance weights>
 ```

 The two required arguments are 'data_folder', which is the path to the folder containing the required input data to train/evaluate; and 'output_file', which is the path to the output file, where the relevance weights are to be written.
+The default values of the remaining hyperparameters have the default value as reported in the papers.

+The 'data_folder' should contain at least 7 named files: 'train_q1.txt', 'train_q2.txt', 'valid_q1.txt', 'valid_q2.txt', 'test_q1.txt', 'test_q2.txt' and 'vocab.txt'.